About Us - Inservice

 There are many ways for Teacher Consultants to renew their teaching skills and knowledge base and share their expertise with others.
 The OWP organizes writing groups, focus groups, and special projects each year.
 The topics for our inservice programs vary in response to current issues and needs.

-Opportunities to share best practices in writing, especially with other teachers:
+Opportunities to share best practices in writing with other teachers: